ExistensialReset/flowmosr/README.md

 - Rest without earning it
 - Notice what actually helps life flow

-If you start a circle and want to connect - *please do* - and let us weave a web of Flow circles in this old, irksome world:
+If you are starting a circle and want to connect - please do -  let us weave a web of Flow circles in this world:

 📧 flowmosr@proton.me